hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 ## HP StoreVirtual overview {#storevirtual-overview}

+HP StoreVirtual VSA provides complete array functionality without an external array hardware, which:

+* eliminates the need for external shared storage required to implement block storage feature
+* uses scale-out, distributed clustering to provide a pool of storage with enterprise storage features and simple management at a reduced cost

 HP StoreVirtual VSA Software is a Virtual Storage Appliance that provides the complete array functionality on top of Linux KVM environment without an external array hardware.
 It eliminates the need for external shared storage required to implement block storage features.
 It uses scale-out, distributed clustering to provide a pool of storage with enterprise storage features and simple management.

 Multiple StoreVirtual VSAs running on multiple servers create a clustered pool of storage with the ability to make data highly available by protecting volumes with network RAID.
 A logical grouping of clusters is done to form a unit and is termed as management group.
 Each cluster can be treated as storage node by hypervisor and is accessed using VIP (virtual IP).